microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 # CartPole Skating

 The problem we have been solving in the previous lesson might seem like a toy problem, not really applicable for real life scenarios.
-This is not the case, because many real world problems are share this scenario - including playing chess or Go.
+This is not the case, because many real world problems also share this scenario - including playing Chess or Go.
 They are similar, because we also have a board with given rules and a **discrete state**.

 In this lesson we will apply the same principles of Q-Learning to a problem with **continuous state**, i.e. a state that is given by one or more real numbers.
 We will deal with the following problem: